Story of Journey Church

 With the new pastor came many changes, and there are many more to come.
 White Mountain Chapel officially became Journey Church on December 14th, 2010.
 Changing the name of the church is an outward expression of what is happening internally.
 We, as a church and as a body of believers in Jesus Christ, are seeking to be different.
 The term 'journey' itself embodies the fact that change is a process.
 It's a process that has only just begun, and will be ongoing for quite some time.

 In July of 2012 Journey purchased an 8 acre lot down the road from our current facility with the vision of building a new worship center in the coming years.
-We have come a long way since then and God is doing an amazing work, in October of 2017 we finally moved into our new space and are loving the opportunities it is providing us!
+We have come a long way since then and God has done an amazing work.
+In October of 2017 we moved into our new space and are loving the opportunities it is providing us!

 In all of this, we have a deep commitment to live our lives in and outside of the church as authentic followers of Jesus.
 We're not perfect, and never will be, but we are relentlessly pursuing a Holy God who is full of grace and mercy for those who will come to Him.
 We desire to show the world around us that Jesus is real, He is serious about lives, and He is seeking a relationship with anyone who will put their trust in Him alone.
 Nothing disqualifies you from salvation in Jesus Christ!

 The Alliance movement began in the 1880's when our founder, Dr. A.B.
 Simpson, witnessed the physical and spiritual plight of New York City’s homeless, downtrodden, and marginalized populations.

 Moved by his great love for Jesus and lost people, Simpson devoted his life to sharing Jesus’ light—in word and deed—with the city and, ultimately, the nations.